Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: More Experimental Results

 \subsection{Cross-Retriever Transferability}

-As reported in Section~\ref{analysis}, we evaluated transfer from DPR to Contriever.
-Here, we additionally test transfer from Contriever to DPR, as shown in Figure~\ref{fig:contriever2dpr}.
-Both experiments confirm that Stable-RAG consistently improves answer consistency and reduces permutation-induced variance across different retrievers, demonstrating robust cross-retriever generalization.
+As shown in Section~\ref{analysis}, we evaluate transferability from DPR to Contriever.
+We additionally test transferability from Contriever to DPR in Figure~\ref{fig:contriever2dpr}.
+Both experiments confirm that Stable-RAG consistently improves answer consistency and reduces permutation-induced variance across retrievers, demonstrating cross-retriever transferability.